 Technosphere - Text by Mitchell Porter in Anders Sandberg's Transhuman Terminology An expanding sphere of civilization/technology, spreading outwards using von Neumann Probes or simple colonization.
 Judging from how most life behaves, it will gradually restructure matter and energy inside itself in various ways.
 The totality of AI-ruled space.

-Wizard's Apprentice Problem - Text by M. Alan Kazlev Failing to give a program or nanodevice a correct stopping condition.
+Wizard's Apprentice Problem - Text by M. Alan Kazlev Failing to give a program or nanotech device a correct stopping condition.